shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/json-block-models.md

 Each element has 3 properties:

 1. `from`: This is the bottom/left/backmost point of the element.
-2. `to`: This is the top/right/frontmost point of the elemnt.
+2. `to`: This is the top/right/frontmost point of the element.
 With the `from` property, this is used to determine the size of the element.
-3. `faces`: This is an object containg a map of directions to faces.
+3. `faces`: This is an object containing a map of directions to faces.
 All the faces are optional.

 Each face has several properties:

 1. `texture`: This is the texture to use for the face.
 This can be a reference to a predefined texture (e.g. `#pedestal`) or a direct reference (e.g. `blocks/stonebrick`).
-2. `uv`: This is an array of 4 integer elements representing the minimum U, mimumin V, maximum U, and maximum V (in that order).
+2. `uv`: This is an array of 4 integer elements representing the minimum U, minimum V, maximum U, and maximum V (in that order).
 3. `cullface`: This is optional.
 If specified, this face will be culled if there is a solid block against the specified face of the block.

 ![Finished Pedestal Model](http://i.imgur.com/Axt5iiE.png)